smfleming/psychFit/README.md

 The main function is psychFit.m. psychPlot.m will produce plots of the data and fitted function.
 Check out example_psychFit.m to get started.

-If you have any comments or if you find any errors please let me know at sf102@nyu.edu.
+If you have any comments or if you find any errors please let me know at stephen.fleming@ucl.ac.uk